 How Does the Foundation Help State Parks Like Tongue River Reservoir State Park?

 As Montana State Parks’ only statewide fundraising partner, the Foundation helps to raise awareness, education, and most importantly support boots-on-the-ground improvement projects for users and supporters like you.

 As an agency faced with a $22 million maintenance deficit, our work and collaboration help to ensure continued access and solutions currently inside our state park system.

 Because in the end, we envision state parks that reflect Montana’s renowned outdoor recreation and heritage for all… forever.

 Other Ways to Support Montana State Parks

 A simple way to help Montana State Parks, each and every year, is through our branded Montana license plates.
-These feature the famous Monte Dollack painting, Placid Lake Sunset, and is an effective way to say “yes” to protecting Montana’s public lands by doing what you’d be doing anyway by registering your vehicle.
+These feature the famous Monte Pollack painting, Placid Lake Sunset, and are an effective way to say “yes” to protecting Montana’s public lands by doing what you’d be doing anyway by registering your vehicle.